grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/01 General.md

 ### What are VUs (Virtual Users)?

 Virtual Users (VUs) mimics the behavior of a real user.
 They are used to perform separate and concurrent executions of your test script, making HTTP(s) and WebSocket requests against a webpage or API.
 Read more [here](/misc/glossary#virtual-users).

+### How many VUs can be run from the same Dedicated IP?

+We run a maximum of 300 VUs from a Dedicated IP.
+If you want to run a 1000 VU test from Dedicated IPs you'll need at least 4 IPs.
+If you want to run a 5000 VU test from Dedicated IPs you need at least 17 IPs.

 ### Data uploads with k6 Cloud